ianrenton/playbulb-tools/README.md

 These scripts are tested on Ubuntu Linux (armhf) 14.04, but YMMV on Mac, Windows, other Linuxes etc.

+**Note: amahlaka has written a Python library for controlling Playbulb devices, available at https://github.com/amahlaka/python-mipow.
+If you are having trouble getting gattool to work, or would just prefer a pure python solution rather than making system calls, I recommend checking it out!**

+Two scripts are currently in my repository, as follows:

 ## mailcheck

 A script that checks an IMAP mailbox at a defined interval, and will set the playbulb colour to red if there are no unread messages, or green (with a brief flash) when you have unread mail.
 Inspired by similar "ambient connected" devices like [Nabaztag](https://en.wikipedia.org/wiki/Nabaztag).